TuxVinyards/qqX/README.md

 ## Release notes

+1.11 has been a large code update with lots of new features and Quickemu improvements

 @ Nov 27th Beta 1.11.0.2

 - New feature _mounting of qcow2 drives in a file manager_ ....